- Academics

 Admission to the Program

-- Have a minimum of 3 years full-time relevant work experience in an educational setting (i.e., teacher, school leader, post-secondary administrator or staff, faculty member, educational policy center or association staff)
+- Have a minimum of three years full-time relevant work experience in an educational setting (i.e., teacher, school leader, post-secondary administrator or staff, faculty member, educational policy center or association staff)

-- Submit a Graduate School application which requires:
+- Submit an online Graduate School application which requires:

-- Three letters of recommendation - Letters should be provided by current or prior supervisors and at least one professor from a prior degree program.
+- Forms should be completed by current or prior supervisors and at least one professor from a prior degree program

 - Reasons for pursuing the Ph.D. degree in Educational Leadership, including research interests and career goals